 Community based floor space provision will be based on a hierarchy of centres, which will have regard to the resident catchment population.
 An adaptable facility of 250sq.m min. will be provided in each Village Centre.
-There will also be one adaptable facility of this size in the Town Centre and provision for a second facility will be subject to dialogue with Dún Laoghaire-Rathdown County Council.
+There will also be a number of one-adaptable community facilities -facility of this size in the Town Centre (in each of the Superblocks) and the nature or use of these -and provision for a second facility-will be subject to dialogue with Dún Laoghaire-Rathdown County Council.
+Up to seven (7) community facilities are required in the Town Centre (Core and Environs).
+Up to three (3) of these may be delivered in the Town Centre Environs lands on TCE3, TCE4 and TCE5, subject to an appropriate location in terms of connectivity to the Town Centre Core, proximity to public transport and visibility and to be agreed with the dlr as the local authority.